Multilattice graphs and perfect domination: Perfect truncated-metric codes

-\begin{rem} Motivation for Theorems~\ref{t3}-\ref{t4} on building ``lattice'' $\kappa$-PTMC's whose induced components are $r$-cubes ($0\le r\le n$) of different dimensions $r$ comes from: {\bf(A)} the perfect covering codes with spheres of two different radii in Chapter 19 \cite{Cohenetal} and {\bf(B)} a negative answer \cite{OW} to a conjecture \cite{W} claiming that the induced components of every 1-PTMC $S$ in an $n$-cube $Q^2_n$ are all $r$-cubes $Q^2_r$ (not necessarily in the same translation class \cite{DP}), where $r$ is fixed.
+\begin{remark} Related to Theorems~\ref{t3}-\ref{t4} on building ``lattice'' $\kappa$-PTMC's whose induced components are $r$-cubes of different dimensions $r$ ($0\le r\le n$), we have: {\bf(A)} the perfect covering codes with spheres of two different radii in Chapter 19 \cite{Cohenetal} and {\bf(B)} a negative answer \cite{OW} to a conjecture \cite{W} claiming that the induced components of every 1-PTMC $S$ in an $n$-cube $Q^2_n$ are all $r$-cubes $Q^2_r$ (not necessarily in the same translation class \cite{DP}), with $r$ fixed.
 In fact, it was found in \cite{OW} that a 1-PTMC in $Q^2_{13}$ whose induced components are $r$-cubes $Q^2_r$ of two different values $r=r_1$ and $r=r_2$ exists, specifically for $r_1=4$ and $r_2=0$.
-This seems to be the only known counterexample to the cited conjecture. \end{rem}
+This seems to be the only known counterexample to the cited conjecture \cite{W}. \end{remark}